AsahiLinux/docs/Debian.md

 # Tripwires
 All systems are supported.
 But currently the USB-A Port on the Mac Mini will not work in u-boot and grub.
 Mark Kettenis is working on it, but first the other patches need to land in u-boot.
 The two additional USB-3 ports on the iMac 4 port model also don't work in u-boot, grub and Linux.
+In order to install Linux on a FileVault-enabled Mac run the installer from Recovery open Disk Utility > Expanding "Macintosh HD" > Selecting locked volume > click "Mount".

 # Artefacts
 If you don't want to use the prebuild artefacts, you can build them yourself using the bootstrap.sh script found in [Glanzmanns m1-debian script repository](https://git.zerfleddert.de/cgi-bin/gitweb.cgi/m1-debian)

 # Soon to be released Asahi installer

-**N.B the procedure below will not work if you have FileVault enabled.
-It should be safe to run the installer on a live MacOS system, although other stuff might freeze temporarily if it tries to access the disk while the resize is in progress**

 [Video Recording](https://tg.st/u/debian_asahi_installer.mp4)